 “You have heard that it was said to the people long ago, ‘Do not murder, and anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with his brother will be subject to judgment.
 Again, anyone who says to his brother, ‘Raca,’ (an Aramaic term of contempt) is answerable to the Sanhedrin.
 But anyone who says, ‘You fool!’ will be in danger of the fire of hell” (Matthew 5:21-22).

-In other words, God considers being angry with my brother equal to committing murder!
+In other words, God considers my child’s anger at his brother to be equal to committing murder!